The continued expansion of wealth over the last 15 years should have been positive for all who serve the affluent.

 Design as a category, once proud of its democratization, is now its victim.
-Which is why design firms must move to the luxury business model.
+This is why design firms must move to the luxury business model.

 Good taste and design, like service, quality and craftsmanship are a given in luxury.
-Each law of luxury is intertwined; yet nothing matters if you do not market aggressively to drive desire for brand.
+Each law of luxury is intertwined, yet nothing matters if you do not market aggressively to drive desire.

-Luxury is a business model with specific laws that drive desire for your brand:
+Luxury is a business model with specific laws that drive a desire for your brand:

 - Marketing first